Multi-Fidelity Active Learning with GFlowNets: Statement of Broader Impact

-\paragraph{Broader Impact} Our work is motivated by pressing challenges to sustainability and public health, and we envision applications of our approach to drug discovery and materials discovery.
+Our work is motivated by pressing challenges to sustainability and public health, and we envision applications of our approach to drug discovery and materials discovery.
 However, as with all work on these topics, there is a potential risk of dual use of the technology by nefarious actors~\citep{urbina2022dual}.

-\paragraph{Limitations and Future Work} Aside from the molecular modelling tasks, our empirical evaluations in this paper involved simulated oracles with relatively arbitrary costs.
-Therefore, future work should evaluate MF-GFN with practical oracles and sets of costs that reflect their computational or financial demands.
-Furthermore, we believe a promising avenue that we have not explored in this paper is the application of MF-GFN in more complex, structured design spaces, such as hybrid (discrete and continuous) domains \citep{lahlou2023continuousgfn}, as well as multi-fidelity, multi-objective problems \citep{jain2022mogfn}.
+The authors strongly oppose any uses or derivations of this work intended to cause harm to humans or the environment and explicitly request the careful consideration of potential harms.